Yuriy-Pelekh/GitTank/README.md

 Stable build | [![Build status](https://ci.appveyor.com/api/projects/status/a6t2412jpppsrern/branch/main?svg=true)](https://ci.appveyor.com/project/Yuriy-Pelekh/gittank/branch/main) | [![codecov](https://codecov.io/gh/Yuriy-Pelekh/GitTank/branch/main/graph/badge.svg?token=3DFPOFMG80)](https://codecov.io/gh/Yuriy-Pelekh/GitTank) | [![Maintainability](https://api.codeclimate.com/v1/badges/0051cc0a2ffddf2326fd/maintainability)](https://codeclimate.com/github/Yuriy-Pelekh/GitTank/maintainability) | [![Test Coverage](https://api.codeclimate.com/v1/badges/0051cc0a2ffddf2326fd/test_coverage)](https://codeclimate.com/github/Yuriy-Pelekh/GitTank/test_coverage)

 ## About
-This project is designed to simplify work with multiple repositories simultaneously.
-The idea behind is that there are multiple dependent repositories that have always be on the same branch.
-GitTank does that and even more.
-It allows user to `checkout` or create new branch in all configured repositories in one click.
-Also, it supports other `git` commands like `fetch`, `pull`, `push`.
-There are plans to extend list of commands and use cases.

-GitTank is highly efficient as it works with all repositories in separate threads.
-For example, regular user working with, let say, 5 repositories has to navigate to 5 directories and execute `pull` command in each of them and wait for completion before switching to another repository.
-GitTank does all that in one click and at least user spends 5 times less efforts and time.
+This tool helps to manage and keep multiple repositories in sync.
+Its main goal is the simplification and speeding up of work with git repositories whenever the project requires engineers to work with several repos at once.
+GitTank supports popular git commands and allows to check out or create a new branch for all configured repositories in matter of seconds.
+The tool is highly efficient as it works with all repositories in separate threads and also has an emphasis on advanced logging for both the app actions and git commands.

+### Benefits it grants
+- Support of fetch, pull, push and other commands for simultaneous execution in multiple repos
+- Separate threads logic ensures much faster work with several git repositories
-This application is dedicated for developers.
-So, it means there is a big focus on enhanced logging for the application and for git commands.
+- Enhanced logging for the application and for git commands

-There are many other useful features and plans.
-Stay tuned 😊
+- Decreased possibility of human error when switching between repos to complete the needed work

 ![image](https://user-images.githubusercontent.com/4256363/169288310-54338b69-9960-4073-984f-160796ce5ec9.png)